LOGLINE

 Secondary Dominance’s characters are “The Child”, “The Scientist turn Muse”, “The Lover turn Dragon”, “The Dragon turn Light”, “The Receiver”, and “The Self”.

-“The Self” is played by me, and “The Scientist turn Muse” is played by Wade who — in parallel with my auto-fictional experience navigating my character — is currently in school obtaining a degree in neuroscience.
+“The Self” is played by me, and “The Scientist turn Muse” is played by my co-writer / co-director, Wade who — in parallel with my auto-fictional experience navigating my character — is currently in school obtaining a degree in neuroscience.
 "The Dragon" character is examined through the lens of Balkan mythology, alongside western childhood fairytales, acting as a framework for exploring our far more nuanced lived realities, ones wherein simplified archetypes do not exist.

 Our overarching intention for this film is that it can be of service, that through an adventurous storytelling template, Secondary Dominance can act as a conduit for a multidimensional conversation around trauma, transformation, non-linearity of memory, and our capacity as humans to hold this complexity.